What is Oncology?

 What we do

-Lakes DHB provides oncology services locally as well as from an outreach clinic of Waikato DHB.
+Te Whatu Ora Lakes provides oncology services locally as well as from an outreach clinic of Te Whatu Ora Waikato.

 Patients are seen both by the local Medical Oncology team as well as visiting Medical Oncologists, Radiation Oncologists and Haematologists.